History of Rochester, New York: Abolition movement

-Rochester was the home for many years of abolitionist Frederick Douglass, a formerly enslaved African American, who in 1847 commenced publishing an abolitionist newspaper, The North Star, in Rochester.
+Rochester was the home for many years of abolitionist Frederick Douglass, a formerly enslaved African American who in 1847 began publishing an abolitionist newspaper, The North Star, in Rochester.
 Other prominent abolitionists in Rochester included Amy and Isaac Post and Abigail Bush.

 Douglass stated "I know of no place in the Union where I could have located at the time with less resistance, or received a larger measure of sympathy and cooperation."
-However, on his arrival, he found "barriers erected against colored people in most places of instruction and amusement in the city, and until I went there they were imposed without any apparent sense of injustice and wrong."
-His daughter could not take classes with white girls.
-"The city felt no love for the negro, and although there were few of the race in Rochester, they were carefully segregated."
+However, upon his arrival, he encountered racial barriers at educational and entertainment venues in the city, and his daughter was excluded from classes with white students.
 Rochester's public schools were desegregated in 1856, following a boycott campaign by local African-American families.

-Douglass delivered his fiery speech "The Meaning of July Fourth to the Negro" at a meeting organized by the Rochester Ladies Antislavery Association at Corinthian Hall, Rochester, on July 5, 1852.
+Douglass delivered his speech "The Meaning of July Fourth to the Negro" at a meeting organized by the Rochester Ladies Antislavery Association at Corinthian Hall, Rochester, on July 5, 1852.
 In 1857, Susan B. Anthony and William Lloyd Garrison spoke at an abolition meeting.
-In October, 1858, William H. Seward, a leading opponent of slavery, delivered a speech to an overflowing Republican crowd in Corinthian Hall.
-He argued that the political and economic systems of North and South were incompatible, famously saying that the "irrepressible conflict" between the two systems would eventually result in the nation becoming "either entirely a slave-holding nation, or entirely a free-labor nation."
+In October 1858, William H. Seward, a leading opponent of slavery, delivered a speech to a Republican audience at Corinthian Hall, arguing that the political and economic systems of North and South were incompatible and that the "irrepressible conflict" between them would result in the nation becoming "either entirely a slave-holding nation, or entirely a free-labor nation."

 The Underground Railroad

-In the years leading up to the Civil War, numerous locations in the Rochester area were used as safe houses to shelter fugitive slaves before they were placed on board boats (often on the Genesee River) for transport to Canada.
-The route was part of the famous Underground Railroad.
-Other "stations" were located in the areas surrounding Rochester, including Brighton, Pittsford, Mendon, and Webster.
-A station in North Chili, just west of Rochester, run by abolitionist Methodists was an important site in the formation of the Free Methodist Church, which was formed in 1860.
+In the years leading up to the Civil War, numerous locations in the Rochester area served as safe houses to shelter fugitive slaves before they were transported, often via the Genesee River, to Canada.
+The route was part of the Underground Railroad.
+Other stations were located in areas surrounding Rochester, including Brighton, Pittsford, Mendon, and Webster.
+A station in North Chili, west of Rochester, was run by abolitionist Methodists and was an important site in the formation of the Free Methodist Church in 1860.
 The denomination's first college, Roberts Wesleyan College, was built on the site.

-One contemporary described the Frederick Douglass homes as "a labyrinth of secret panels and closets, where he secreted the poor human wretches from the man hunters and the blood-hounds, who were usually not far behind."
+A contemporary described the Frederick Douglass homes as "a labyrinth of secret panels and closets, where he secreted the poor human wretches from the man hunters and the blood-hounds, who were usually not far behind."